-During the past 5 years the Lab has accomplished several pieces of ground-breaking research.
+During the period 2007 to 2012 the Lab has accomplished several pieces of ground-breaking research.
 For example, its research program with Royal Surrey County Hospital that demonstrated the efficacy, in vitro, of the anti-cancer phytochemicals Oridonin and Wogonin to halt the progression of chemo-resistant ovarian cancer.

 See the OPCaRT Research page for more details.

 The Trustees would like to thank OPCaRT Lab's many friends and suppliers for their support and encouragement for the Lab's work.

 OPCaRT's mission is to identify and research the efficacy and mode of action of botanically derived anti-cancer compounds, initially targeting ovarian cancer and prostate cancer.
 In 2008 in the UK (the latest year for which incidence data is available), there were over 6,500 new cases of Ovarian Cancer diagnosed, and some 4,300 deaths (2009).
 The equivalent figures for Prostate Cancer are 37,000 and 10,000 respectively.
 (For more information on these and other cancers visit Cancer Research UK's website)